 Although we expect to fund the growth of our investment portfolio through the net proceeds from this offering, future equity offerings, including our dividend reinvestment plan, and issuances of senior securities or future borrowings, to the extent permitted by the 1940 Act, we cannot assure you that our plans to raise capital will be successful.
 In addition, we intend to distribute to our stockholders substantially all of our taxable income in order to satisfy the requirements applicable to RICs under Subchapter M of the Code.
-See "-Regulated Investment Company Status and Dividends" below.
-Consequently, we may not have the funds or the ability to fund new investments or make additional investments in our portfolio companies to fund our unfunded commitments to portfolio companies and to repay borrowings under our \$50 million secured revolving credit facility, which matures on January 13, 2009.
+See "-Regulated Investment Company Statues and Dividends" below.
+Consequently, we may not have the funds or the ability to fund new investments or make additional investments in our portfolio companies to fund our unfunded commitments to portfolio companies and to repay borrowings under our \$50 million credit facility, which matures on January 15, 2009.
 The illiquidity of these portfolio investments may make it difficult for us to sell these investments when desired and, if we are required to sell these investments, we may realize significantly less than their recorded value.
-As of March 31, 2008, we had \$2.5 million in cash, portfolio investments (at fair value excluding unearned income) of \$192.0 million, \$14.4 million of borrowings outstanding under our secured revolving credit facility, unfunded commitments of \$26.8 million.
-At April 30, 2008, we had \$23.0 million in cash, \$50 million of borrowings outstanding under our secured revolving credit facility, unfunded commitments of \$18.5 million and Series A Preferred Stock outstanding of \$15 million.
+As of March 31, 2008, we had \$2.5 million in cash, portfolio investments (at fair value before unearned income) of \$192.0 million, \$14.4 million of borrowings outstanding under our credit facility and unfunded commitments of \$26.8 million.
+At April 30, 2008, we had \$23.0 million in cash, \$50 million of borrowings outstanding under our credit facility, unfunded commitments of \$18.5 million and Series A Preferred Stock outstanding of \$15 million.

 In addition, as a business development company, we generally are required to meet a coverage ratio of total assets, less liabilities and indebtedness not represented by senior securities, to total senior securities, which include all of our borrowings and any outstanding preferred stock, of at least 200%.
-Also, as long as any shares of Series A Preferred Stock remain outstanding, we are not permitted to have outstanding senior securities, which include all of our borrowings and any outstanding preferred stock, in excess of \$115 million.
-See "Description of Our Securities - Capital Stock - Preferred Stock."
-These requirements limit the amount that we may borrow.
-As of March 31, 2008, we were in compliance with these requirements.
+This requirement limits the amount that we may borrow.
+As of March 31, 2008, we were in compliance with this requirement.
 To fund growth in our investment portfolio in the future, we anticipate needing to raise additional capital from various sources, including the equity markets and the securitization or other debt-related markets, which may or may not be available on favorable terms, if at all.